alehander92/nim-quicktest/README.md

 Eventually I'll add the feature to save all failing tests as normal test examples inspired by hypothesis.

+## reproducability

+Currently we have initial support for save

+If you run `./testname save:testsdir/` we will save each 10th succesfull and each fail arg set in `testsdir/testname/repr_id.json`

+Then you can run it again using `./testname repr:testsdir/testname/repr_id.json`

 ## how stable

 I use it for my projects and it works well for them, but I know the limitations, so it's probably very